simula-lab/simula-friendly-slugs-for-arabic-sites/readme.txt

 It supports generating slugs:

-- Transliteration
+- Transliteration (using PHP/ICU)
-- Translation
+- 3arabizi
-- Hash
+- Hash (from the Arabic title)
+- Translation (Requires a Google Translate API key)

 After installing and activating the plugin, navigate to the "Settings" menu in the Admin Dashboard and select "Friendly slugs".

-The plugin has no effect on non-Arabic post titles or non-Arabic sites.
+The plugin has no effect on non-Arabic post titles.

 == Screenshots ==